 In CV/Gate mode, the Channel buttons are dim red.

-CV/Gate Mode is present in Firmware version 2.0 and later.
+In CV/Gate/Sustain Mode, the Channel buttons are dim yellow.

-Gate Jacks in CV/Gate Mode
+Gate Jacks in CV/Gate and CV/Gate/Sustain Modes

 Each channel is assigned a gate jack.
-See the diagram below.
-Channel A uses the Waveform In jack for its gate jack, Channel B uses the Dispersion CV jack, and Channel C uses the Depth CV jack, etc.

-Once you are in CV/Gate mode, patch the 1V/oct (CV) and gate/trigger output of a keyboard or sequencer into any channel's 1V/oct jack and gate jack.
-You can patch any number of channels, even all six channels if you have a six-channel sequencer.
+The diagram above illustrates the gate jack for each channel.
+In CV/Gate Mode, Channel A uses the Waveform In jack for its gate jack, Channel B uses the Dispersion CV jack, and Channel C uses the Depth CV jack, etc. In CV/Gate/Sustain mode, the jacks are the same except that Channel A uses the Sphere CV jack.
+Once you are in CV/Gate or CV/Gate/Sustain mode, patch the 1V/oct (CV) and gate/trigger output of a keyboard or sequencer into any channel's 1V/oct jack and gate jack.
+You can patch any number of channels.
 You can also control all six channels together with a single CV/gate source using the global CV and gate jacks (Transpose and Spread CV).
 Any channel with nothing patched into its gate jack can be played with the global gate jack.
 The 1V/oct jack will be active for these channels, but they won't play unless you press the Channel button or fire a trigger into the global gate jack.